Counselling for anxiety

 When should you worry?

 - Excessive worrying to the point you are unable to cope.
 Women are 60% more likely to develop an anxiety disorder than men.

 - Persistent anxiety is routinely triggered by situations that do not pose a threat.

 What are the four common types of anxiety?

 Are you anxious or stressed?

 Stress can cause physical and emotional symptoms which can go unnoticed.
-Look out for the warning signs listed below and immediately take steps if you experience any of these:
+Look out for the warning signs and seek counselling for anxiety if you experience the symptoms listed below: